BU-CS320/Fall-2018/assignments/week7/hw/README.md

  * it is best to pull in form the upstream after you have committed and pushed to your private repo.

 ## Notes
+added some more words and tests after the first lab.